The third in a four-part series on water law and allocation in the Colorado River Basin. By Rica Fulton

 Specific obstacles that need to be overcome include the uncertainty of off-reservation water transfers, jurisdictional issues within multi-state or basin reservation boundaries, poor comprehensive water development and planning resources for tribes, and the glacial pace that tribal water rights are quantified.

-Education about tribal water rights is a first step to beginning to resolve tribal claims, which could lead to less conflict and more collaboration.
+Education about tribal water rights is the first step to beginning to resolve tribal claims, which could lead to less conflict and more collaboration.
 Providing an economic benefit, and bringing tribes into the conversation of water in the Colorado River Basin in a meaningful way.
 The Tribal Study highlights this optimism:

 “The Partnership Tribes are also hopeful that the Tribal Water Study will provide an opportunity for them to be included in regional water planning in order to facilitate tribal water development, minimize conflict, and improve overall reliability of the Colorado River System.”